matthew-brett/barts-setup/barts_setup.md

 * If WIRED:
     * Turn off Wifi.
     * Plug in USB-A to 3 x USB-A / Ethernet hub (USB-A HUB).
+    * You should already have attached the IPHONE 8 to a MACBOOK USB-A port (see above).
+If you haven't done that, do it now — any USB-A port will do - direct to the MACBOOK or on the USB-A HUB.
     * Connect USB-A HUB to the NODE with an Ethernet cable.
     * Go to System Preferences -> Sharing.
 Internet sharing options should be set to "Share your internet connection from:" — USB 10/100/1000 — "To computers using:" — iPhone USB.
 Enable internet sharing.
-    * Plug lightning to USB-A cable for IPHONE 8 into the USB-A HUB.

 ![USB-A HUB](images/usb_a_hub.jpg)